Default thubnail

 Curious?
 Then let’s start with the basics and see why you even need company data in the first place.

-Why can you research a company before reaching out?
+Why should you research a company before reaching out?

 Before you send that email or make that call, pause for a moment.
 Ask yourself: Do I actually know who I’m reaching out to?